trinityrnaseq/CSHLProgForBio/Exercise-counting_kmers/__ask_chatgpt.md

     - Does it run at all?
     - Does it report anything?
 If not, could it be in an infinite loop somehow?
     - Might it incorporate some logging information so you can better monitor its progress?
+    - If it generates contigs, do they appear biological? (try blastn at NCBI)
+    - Is the k-mer size used too small?
+Try k = 25 like in the official inchworm
-    - If it generates contigs, are they useful?
-Are there other constraints we might include for the output?
+    - Are there other constraints we might include for the output?